Lobster Cobb Salad

 4. Remove the lobsters and transfer them to a bowl of cold water with ice cubes to cool quickly.

-5. Once lobsters are completely cooled, remove them from water and crack shells to remove the meat.
+5. Once lobsters are completely cooled, remove them from the water and crack the shells to remove the meat.
 Cut the tails in half.
 Then cut the lobster meat into bite-sized pieces.
 Then divide the lobster meat into four equal portions.

-Quick Note: Here is where you can prepare the entire cobb salad, cover with clear wrap, and refrigerate before serving.
+Quick Note: Here is where you can prepare the entire cobb salad, cover it with clear wrap, and refrigerate before serving.

 - Easy Italian Shrimp Salad